adilyalcin/Keshif/README.md

 Keshif
 ======

-**This repostory is not actively maintained.
-You can use updated Keshif versions at www.keshif.me**
+**This repostory is not actively maintained.**

+**To access the most recent version and the online platform, visit www.keshif.me**

-**Keshif** is a web-based tool that lets you browse and understand datasets easily.
+**Keshif** is a web-based visualization and analytics tool that lets you explore datasets quickly.

 ### License